 What ingredients block the sun?
 Chemical sunscreens contain carbon-based compounds such as oxybenzone, octinoxate, octisalate and avobenzone.

 How does it block the sun?
 Chemical sunscreens work by absorbing rays and converting them to heat, then relating the heat from the skin.

 Is it safe for the skin?
 Chemical sunscreens tend to be irritating and drying.
 The chemical Oxybenzone is not safe for the skin.
-Oxybenzone may cause photoallergic reaction, disrupt hormone system and effect the reproductive system
+Oxybenzone may cause a photoallergic reaction, disrupt the hormone system and affect the reproductive system

 Pros: Easier to rub in.
-No white cast, can get away with a less precise application.
+No white-cast.
+You can get away with a less precise application.

-Cons: Chemicals not safe for our system, More frequent application, bad for the environment.
+Cons: Chemicals not safe for our system or eco-system, More frequent application.